Nelson Lakes National Park: Mountain safety

-One of the most popular huts in the national park, Angelus Hut can be accessed via Robert Ridge amongst a number of routes.
-The Robert Ridge route is one of the most dangerous routes in bad weather.
-Between 2010 and 2019, search and rescue teams have had to rescue 45 trampers and there have been two fatalities.
-This represents an incidence of 1 search and rescue for every 700 trampers making the trip.

-Snow and poor weather can occur at any time during the year and in combination with easy access to Robert Ridge from St Arnaud and the scenic location of Angelus Hut provide the so-called "perfect storm".
-Angelus Hut lies in an alpine environment at 1650m.
-During winter months, Lake Angelus (adjacent to Angelus Hut) is generally frozen over and each of the four routes to the hut are usually covered in snow and can be very icy.
+Angelus Hut, which lies in an alpine environment at 1650 m above sea level, is one of the most popular huts in the national park.
+It can be accessed via the Robert Ridge route, amongst a number of others.
+However, the Robert Ridge route is considered one of the most dangerous routes of the park in bad weather.
+Between 2010 and 2019, search and rescue teams rescued 45 trampers, and there were two fatalities.
+This represented an incidence of 1 search and rescue for every 700 trampers making the trip.
+Snow and poor weather can occur at any time during the year, and the combination with easy access to Robert Ridge from St. Arnaud and the scenic location of Angelus Hut may cause trampers to underestimate the difficulty of accessing the hut.
+During winter months, Lake Angelus (adjacent to Angelus Hut) is generally frozen over, and each of the four routes to the hut are usually covered in snow and can be very icy.

-The coroner has previously made recommendations that inexperienced trampers should avoid solo trips in alpine conditions or in winter, be aware of the weather forecast and to take an emergency shelter, navigation equipment and an emergency communication device.
+After a tourist succumbed to hypothermia while tramping alone near Angelus Hut in July 2018, more initiatives were taken to raise awareness of harsh and variable conditions in the park.
+Inexperienced trampers are encouraged to avoid solo trips in alpine conditions or in winter, to be aware of the weather forecast, and to take an emergency shelter, navigation equipment and an emergency communication device.